MCGA: A Multi-task Classical Chinese Literary Genre Audio Corpus: MCGA Corpus

 \subsection{Data Construction}

 \paragraph{Data Collection and Preprocessing.} Classical Chinese literature and corresponding Pinyin were sourced from the web.
 All works are in the public domain (created over 150 years ago).
-Following rigorous cleaning, texts were segmented by sentence boundaries and character counts to limit recording lengths to under 30 seconds.
+Following cleaning, texts were segmented to restrict recording duration to 30 seconds.

 \paragraph{Text Data Construction.} Subsequently, we leverage DeepSeek-V3.2~\cite{guo2025deepseek} to generate question-answer pairs for the text of each clip, with access to the full literary context.
 This process covers a variety of speech-related tasks, including S2TT, SEC, SQA, SU, and SR.